toowhite/CharmMM/README.md

 CharmMM is a tool to perfectly set Windows wallpaper on multi-monitors.

 ## Motivation
+Most software developers use more than one monitor in work to boost productivity, however, most of them just set boring wallpapers.

-In multi-monitor settings, Windows built-in wallpaper does not work well if you have displays like that:
+Even some customized wallpaper is set, in multi-monitor settings, Windows built-in wallpaper does not work well if you have displays like that:

 ![displays-illustration](docs/displays-illustration.png)

 Either the wallpaper get cropped, or there is a lot of blank area on screen...

 This tool can help you get perfect wallpaper set.
+The wallpapers are searched and downloaded from [Pexels](https://www.pexels.com/), specified by your keywords.
+More features are to be added.

 ## Installation